 - Toilet safety frames offer additional support and stability on both sides of the toilet.
 Similarly, grab bars offer the same benefits and can be easily installed in showers, tubs, or near toilets.

-- Bath benches and shower chairs allow seniors to be seated comfortably during bathing.
+- Bath benches and shower chairs allow safe and comfortable seating during bathing.

 Amid COVID-19, there has been a 20% increase in falls3 for Memory Care residents.
 Now communities can take the guesswork out of unwitnessed falls with SafelyYou’s result-driven AI fall technology.

 - Memory care residents fall 4X per year4,5

 - Up to 90% of falls are unwitnessed4

 - Up to an 80% reduction in fall-related ER visits4,6